Business & Corporate Law

 Emerging Companies and Entity Formation

 The firm regularly advises start-up business entities.
 Representation of these clients often includes documenting the formation of corporations, partnerships and limited liability companies, structuring of debt and equity financing transactions, negotiating employment agreements, instituting executive and employee compensation programs, and negotiating and documenting ownership and voting agreements.

 As our clients grow, our counsel and services expand accordingly.
-For over 40 years, Burch & Cracchiolo has assisted some of Arizona’s most innovative companies grow from start-up entities to industry leaders.
+For 50 years, Burch & Cracchiolo has assisted some of Arizona’s most innovative companies grow from start-up entities to industry leaders.
 We bring a full array of legal services to emerging companies, including employment, finance, taxation and real estate.

 Trust and long-standing relationships with the state and sovereign nations have been the driving force behind our Tribal government relations practice.
 Our firm collectively brings expertise in government relations and ancillary areas, which enable us to provide extremely seasoned attorneys to help our clients.

 Gaming law is a particular area of focus of our Tribal government relations attorneys.
 Burch & Cracchiolo represents the State of Arizona and has represented gaming vendors and Tribal governments in five Western States as well as Tribal gaming offices.
 We have extensive experience in Indian gaming and gaming regulation, and have played an integral part in negotiating tribal-state gaming compacts and intergovernmental agreements.
 The firm has also drafted and applied gaming regulations and ordinances, and assisted gaming regulators.
 Several of our attorneys are admitted to practice before Tribal courts and are members of Tribal bar organizations.